 If your disability allows you to use your legs it makes general activity and getting around much easier.
 Strength training for legs can still be bit troublesome if your disability prevents you from using your arms or causes mobility issues in your legs.

-If you can walk or cycle our suggestion would be to focus on those and you might not need any equipment to strengthen then muscles of your legs.
-If you can do even partial body weight squats, you should use them to improve your strength.
+If you can walk or cycle you could focus on those and you might not need any equipment to strengthen the muscles of your legs.
+If you can do even partial bodyweight squats, you should use them to improve your strength.

-You can also use different kinds of resistance bands that we showed in the previous chapter to improve your leg strength if you have the ability to move your legs but can’t walk due to your disability.
+You can also use different kinds of resistance bands as I showed in the previous chapter to improve your leg strength if you have the ability to move your legs but can’t walk due to your disability.

 Medical peddlers are like smaller versions of a stationary exercise bike that can be used with both your arms and legs.

 Here’s a great explanation of them by Mike Morris from FullCircleHealthSMP on YouTube (YouTube embed, content not owned or created by ElderStrength.com):